Updated January 6, 2022.

 Where to Get Your ice and hockey Skates Sharpened in Burlington, Hamilton and Oakville

 Make sure your skates blades are sharp before you hit the ice by taking them to one of these locations to get them sharpened.

 SportChek in Burlington Centre – contact them directly for availability.

-Fast & Sharp – Mobile Skate Sharpening Service in Burlington. $10 for hockey and goalie skates.
-No figure skates at this time.
+Fast & Sharp – Mobile Skate Sharpening Service in Burlington. $10 for hockey and goalie skates, and right now they aren’t accepting figure skates for sharpening.
 Drop off and pick up currently.